rylarson/tao-chef-talk/index.md

          * Common gotchas that take thrashing with other developers to figure out
    * There is great value in having a reference development environment that works
    * Setting up a development environment for working on weird stuff can be really costly
-      * Working on installers
-        * InstallShield
-        * Bitrock InstallBuilder
-        * rpmbuild
-        * WiX
       * Nobody wants to touch the installers because it is costly!
 So we work around it.
    * Setting up a development environment for working on something you aren't used to can be costly

 --page-break--